kodato-dev/dify-ec2-cdk-kdt/README.md

 - You can **customize** the `userDataScript` in `EC2InstanceConstruct` (within `lib/constructs/ec2InstanceConstruct.ts`) to adjust how Dify is installed or to run additional commands.
 - For larger or production-grade deployments (with managed database, caching, etc.), check out the [aws-samples/dify-self-hosted-on-aws](https://github.com/aws-samples/dify-self-hosted-on-aws) repo for a more robust solution.
 - This blueprint uses a **single** EC2 instance.
-For HA/DR or auto-scaling, you’d need to adapt the stack to either an Auto Scaling Group or ECS/Fargate.
+For HA/DR or auto-scaling, you'd need to adapt the stack to either an Auto Scaling Group or ECS/Fargate.

 ---